Serving Refugee Children Through Sports

 Working through grueling schedules and security concerns, Athletes in Action has earned the trust and respect of governments and non-government agencies in order to serve the most vulnerable children on earth.
 The love and hope of Jesus propels these volunteers and staff members into tough circumstances, and the language of sport opens doors to those opportunities.

-Their careful planning has made it possible to offer these experiences for refugee children at an operational expense of
+Their careful planning has made it possible to offer these experiences for refugee children.

 A day of camp could be the day a refugee child:

 - Decides to use their abilities to serve others!